“If you walk into a salary negotiation without a number, you are at the mercy of an experienced hiring manager”

 – Ramit Sethi

 Obviously, this is a tricky one.
 Many people lack the skills to negotiate in asking for more than offered, as they don’t want to come off too pushy.
 Some of us feel awkward while putting out a conversation about salary negotiation.
-They like to send salary negotiating emails before it is discussed in-person in order to avoid that awkwardness.
+They like to send salary negotiating emails before it is discussed in-person to avoid that awkwardness.

 - The higher your annual salary is, the more likely you are to ask for a raise.